dap-biospec/G3F/Docs/G3F_Manual.md

 ![alt text](https://github.com/dap-biospec/G3F/blob/master/Demo/DemoPictures/Pic_9_Demo.png)

 Click **Do Fit!** This will generate Nernstian curve waves for both experimental data and fits.

+**If this fit fails, set all fields in the Oxidation_ColLoc matrix to 0.
+This will likely solve the error**

 To plot this data, go to:

 Windows -> New Graph…